grokify/go-nist-sp-800-53/docsrc/rev5/high_baseline/cm.md

 Procedures to facilitate the implementation of the configuration management policy and the associated configuration management controls;

-Designate an {{ insert: param, cm-01_odp.04 }} to manage the development, documentation, and dissemination of the configuration management policy and procedures; and
+Designate an an official to manage the configuration management policy and procedures is defined; to manage the development, documentation, and dissemination of the configuration management policy and procedures; and

 Review and update the current configuration management:

-Policy {{ insert: param, cm-01_odp.05 }} and following {{ insert: param, cm-01_odp.06 }} ; and
+Policy the frequency at which the current configuration management policy is reviewed and updated is defined; and following events that would require the current configuration management policy to be reviewed and updated are defined; ; and

-Procedures {{ insert: param, cm-01_odp.07 }} and following {{ insert: param, cm-01_odp.08 }}.
+Procedures the frequency at which the current configuration management procedures are reviewed and updated is defined; and following events that would require configuration management procedures to be reviewed and updated are defined;.

 Configuration management policy and procedures address the controls in the CM family that are implemented within systems and organizations.
 The risk management strategy is an important factor in establishing such policies and procedures.
 Policies and procedures contribute to security and privacy assurance.
 Therefore, it is important that security and privacy programs collaborate on the development of configuration management policy and procedures.
 Security and privacy program policies and procedures at the organization level are preferable, in general, and may obviate the need for mission- or system-specific policies and procedures.
 The policy can be included as part of the general security and privacy policy or be represented by multiple policies that reflect the complex nature of organizations.
 Procedures can be established for security and privacy programs, for mission/business processes, and for systems, if needed.
 Procedures describe how the policies or controls are implemented and can be directed at the individual or role that is the object of the procedure.
 Procedures can be documented in system security and privacy plans or in one or more separate documents.
 Events that may precipitate an update to configuration management policy and procedures include, but are not limited to, assessment or audit findings, security incidents or breaches, or changes in applicable laws, executive orders, directives, regulations, policies, standards, and guidelines.
 Simply restating controls does not constitute an organizational policy or procedure.

 a configuration management policy is developed and documented;

-the configuration management policy is disseminated to {{ insert: param, cm-01_odp.01 }};
+the configuration management policy is disseminated to personnel or roles to whom the configuration management policy is to be disseminated is/are defined;;

 configuration management procedures to facilitate the implementation of the configuration management policy and associated configuration management controls are developed and documented;

-the configuration management procedures are disseminated to {{ insert: param, cm-01_odp.02 }};
+the configuration management procedures are disseminated to personnel or roles to whom the configuration management procedures are to be disseminated is/are defined;;

-the {{ insert: param, cm-01_odp.03 }} of the configuration management policy addresses purpose;
+the organization-level, mission/business process-level, and/or system-level of the configuration management policy addresses purpose;

-the {{ insert: param, cm-01_odp.03 }} of the configuration management policy addresses scope;
+the organization-level, mission/business process-level, and/or system-level of the configuration management policy addresses scope;

-the {{ insert: param, cm-01_odp.03 }} of the configuration management policy addresses roles;
+the organization-level, mission/business process-level, and/or system-level of the configuration management policy addresses roles;

-the {{ insert: param, cm-01_odp.03 }} of the configuration management policy addresses responsibilities;
+the organization-level, mission/business process-level, and/or system-level of the configuration management policy addresses responsibilities;

-the {{ insert: param, cm-01_odp.03 }} of the configuration management policy addresses management commitment;
+the organization-level, mission/business process-level, and/or system-level of the configuration management policy addresses management commitment;

-the {{ insert: param, cm-01_odp.03 }} of the configuration management policy addresses coordination among organizational entities;
+the organization-level, mission/business process-level, and/or system-level of the configuration management policy addresses coordination among organizational entities;

-the {{ insert: param, cm-01_odp.03 }} of the configuration management policy addresses compliance;
+the organization-level, mission/business process-level, and/or system-level of the configuration management policy addresses compliance;

 the configuration management policy is consistent with applicable laws, Executive Orders, directives, regulations, policies, standards, and guidelines;

-the {{ insert: param, cm-01_odp.04 }} is designated to manage the development, documentation, and dissemination of the configuration management policy and procedures;
+the an official to manage the configuration management policy and procedures is defined; is designated to manage the development, documentation, and dissemination of the configuration management policy and procedures;

-the current configuration management policy is reviewed and updated {{ insert: param, cm-01_odp.05 }};
+the current configuration management policy is reviewed and updated the frequency at which the current configuration management policy is reviewed and updated is defined;;

-the current configuration management policy is reviewed and updated following {{ insert: param, cm-01_odp.06 }};
+the current configuration management policy is reviewed and updated following events that would require the current configuration management policy to be reviewed and updated are defined;;

-the current configuration management procedures are reviewed and updated {{ insert: param, cm-01_odp.07 }};
+the current configuration management procedures are reviewed and updated the frequency at which the current configuration management procedures are reviewed and updated is defined;;

-the current configuration management procedures are reviewed and updated following {{ insert: param, cm-01_odp.08 }}.
+the current configuration management procedures are reviewed and updated following events that would require configuration management procedures to be reviewed and updated are defined;.

 Configuration management policy and procedures